Jay Park: 2008–2009: 2PM and MySpace controversy

-On September 4, 2009, unfavorable comments towards Korea were found on Park's personal Myspace account from 2005.
-The comments, written in English to a friend, were translated by Korean media, quickly spreading across hundreds of news articles.
+On September 4, 2009, unfavorable comments about Korea were found on Park's personal Myspace account from 2005.
+The comments, written in English to a friend, were translated by Korean media and quickly spread across hundreds of news articles.
 Park expressed deep remorse and shame over his forgotten words and issued an official apology, explained the unhappiness that he experienced during his early days as a trainee in an unfamiliar country where he lacked family, the ability to easily communicate, and an understanding of the culture.
-Although outraged protesters demanded that Park should be removed from 2PM, JYP Entertainment's CEO, Park Jin-young, stated on September 7, 2009, that he was going to continue as a part of the group.
-The following day, Park announced on his official fancafe that he would be leaving the group to calm the situation and return to his hometown, Seattle, Washington.
-He also apologized to the other 2PM members, and promised that he would "come back a better person".
+Outraged protesters demanded that Park should be removed from 2PM, but JYP CEO Park Jin-young on September 7, 2009, said Jay Park would continue as a part of the group.
+The following day, Jay Park announced on his official fancafe that he would be leaving the group to calm the situation and return to his hometown of Seattle.
+He also apologized to the other 2PM members and promised to "come back a better person".
 Park Jin-young then confirmed that 2PM would continue as a six-member group.
-Additionally, due to the sensitive topic of Park's departure, all 2PM members were withdrawn from their regular appearances on variety shows, and the final episode of their reality show, Wild Bunny, was postponed indefinitely.
-Park's vocals would not be removed from the older songs he promoted with 2PM, but he would be absent from the newer tracks, and the remaining six members of 2PM re-filmed their music video for "Heartbeat" without Park on October 31, 2009.
+Due to the sensitive topic of Jay Park's departure, all 2PM members were withdrawn from their regular appearances on variety shows, and the final episode of their reality show, Wild Bunny, was postponed indefinitely.
+Park's vocals would not be removed from the older songs he promoted with 2PM, but he would be absent from the newer tracks.
+The remaining six members of 2PM re-filmed their music video for "Heartbeat" without Park on October 31, 2009.

-2PM's first official album was titled 1:59PM, to symbolize Park's absence, according to the six remaining members.
-Through their acceptance speeches at end-of-year award shows for "Again & Again", the members thanked Park and reiterated their wish for his return.
+The title of 2PM's first official album 1:59PM symbolized Park's absence, according to the six remaining members.
+Through their acceptance speeches at year-end awards shows for "Again & Again", the members thanked Jay Park and reiterated their wish for his return.
 At the Mnet Asian Music Awards, the group paid homage to him during their performance of "Again & Again" with a spotlight shown over his usual position in the dance formation and his lines left unsung.